jonathanpiper/jonathanpiper.github.io/about.md

 ---
 My dissertation, *[Locating Experiential Richness in Doom Metal](https://escholarship.org/uc/item/7bq7387s){:target="_blank"}*, provides an analysis of doom metal including history and musical characteristics, an examination of common thematic content, and a psychoanalytic investigation of the experience of a performance.
 A closely related paper was presented to the International Association for the Study of Popular Music, US Chapter, in 2014.
 Previous research into the effects of digital media on musical consumption was presented to IASPM-US and the Society for Ethnomusicology.

 I earned a BA in Musical Performance, studying with Tommy Johnson, at UCLA in 2005, and an MA and PhD in Critical Studies/Experimental Practices at UCSD in 2007 and 2013, respectively.
 I currently live in San Diego with my wife, daughter, and son.
-I work at the [NAMM Museum of Making Music](https://www.museumofmakingmusic.org){:target="_blank"}, where I design, curate, and implement exhibitions and manage an amazing and varied collection.